-The Exposure X Bundle is designed to be flexible.
+The Exposure Bundle is designed to be flexible.
 There are several different ways you can open your software.
 This article will review the different methods and show you the paths to open the programs.

-Exposure and Snap art are standalone applications that can be found in your Applications folder (Mac) or Program Files folder (Windows).
+Exposure and Snap Art are standalone applications that can be found in your Applications folder (Mac) or Program Files folder (Windows).
 You can also choose to have desktop shortcuts or launch bar icons.

-Blow up is designed as a plug-in and does not open as a standalone program.
+Blow Up is designed as a plug-in and does not open as a standalone program.

 Snap Art and Blow Up automatically install as external applications for Exposure.
 Open Exposure, and then right click on an image.
 Select one of these options from the menu.

 This is the preferred option when you want to retain the adjustments and presets you have applied in Exposure.
 It will apply all of the adjustments you have made and save to a new TIFF or JPEG file.

 To edit a copy externally, right click on an image and choose: Edit Copy of (Image name) in… (Program).

 Edit Original Image